shqld/ops/ARCHITECTURE.md

 ## Application

-Every application is a docker container and run by `docker-compose`.
+Every application is a docker container and run by `docker compose`.

 Applications are placed under `/system` and `/app`.